 There are various types of cloud migrations an enterprise can perform.
 One common model is the transfer of data and applications from a local, on-premises data center to the public cloud.
 However, a cloud migration could also entail moving data and applications from one cloud platform or provider to another -- a model known as cloud-to-cloud migration.
-A third type of migration is to uncloud -- also known as a reverse cloud migration or declouding -- where data or applications are moved off of the cloud and back to a local data center.
+A third type of migration is a reverse cloud migration, cloud repatriation or cloud exit, where data or applications are moved off of the cloud and back to a local data center.

 Benefits of cloud migration

 The general goal or benefit of any cloud migration is to host applications and data in the most effective IT environment possible, based on factors such as cost, performance and security.

 For example, many organizations perform the migration of on-premises applications and data from their local data center to public cloud infrastructure to take advantage of benefits such as greater elasticity, self-service provisioning, redundancy and a flexible, pay-per-use model.

 Moving workloads to the cloud requires a well-thought-out strategy that includes a complex combination of management and technology challenges as well as staff and resource realignment.
 There are choices in the type of migration to perform as well as the type of data that should move.
 It's important to consider the following cloud migration steps before taking action.

 Applications.
 First, identify the application.
 Every company has a different reason to move a workload to the cloud, and goals for each organization will vary.
 Next steps are to figure out how much data needs to be moved, how quickly the work needs to be done and how to migrate that data.
 Take inventory of data and applications, look for dependencies and consider one of the many migration options.